Blog

 The companies that provide phone services are the primary custodians of CDRs.
 They need access to these records for billing purposes, network management, and troubleshooting.

-2. Government and Law Enforcement Agencies
+2. Government And Law Enforcement Agencies

 In many countries, government and law enforcement agencies have legal authority to access CDRs under certain circumstances, such as during criminal investigations, national security concerns, or in response to court orders, subpoenas, or warrants.
 Access may be granted to specific records or for specific purposes, and it is often subject to strict legal oversight.